Accrual

 Accruals matter because a project's real cost-to-date is always higher than the invoiced cost.
 Without an accrual position the monthly cost report understates spend and overstates margin.

-Example: A subbie has worked 80 hours this month but has not yet submitted a claim.
+Example: An engaged contractor has worked 80 hours this month but has not yet submitted a claim.
 Those 80 hours sit as an accrual against the project until the claim is received and certified.

 Back charge

-A back charge is a deduction the head contractor takes from a subcontractor's payment claim to recover the cost of fixing the subbie's breach.
+A back charge is a deduction the engaging party takes from an engaged contractor's payment claim to recover the cost of fixing the engaged contractor's breach.

-Back charges are gated by the contract: most head contracts require notice in writing within a set window, otherwise the right to back-charge is waived.
-Missing the gate is how head contractors lose recoverable cost.
+Back charges are gated by the contract: most upward contracts require notice in writing within a set window, otherwise the right to back-charge is waived.
+Missing the gate is how the engaging party loses recoverable cost.

-Example: A subbie leaves the site uncleared.
-The head contractor hires a cleaner for $1,400 and back-charges that amount against the subbie's next progress claim.
+Example: An engaged contractor leaves the site uncleared.
+The party engaging them hires a cleaner for $1,400 and back-charges that amount against the engaged contractor's next progress claim.

 BoQ (Bill of Quantities)